SpanningCloudApps/SB365-Powershell/docs/Enable-SpanningUsersfromCSVAdvanced.md

 ### -AuthInfo
 The AuthInfo result from Get-SpanningAuthentication.
-If not provided the Script varable will be checked.
+If not provided the Script variable will be checked.
 If null you will be prompted.

 ```yaml